PatrickNiyogitare28/react-ts-testing-challage/README.md

-# React | Typescript | Jest - application boilerplate
+# React TS Testing Challenge

 It's a template for React application with Typescript, Jest library and other stuff that can be helpful for You - feel free to use it!